Supervise Less, See More: Training-free Nuclear Instance Segmentation with Prototype-Guided Prompting: SPROUT

 where $N=h\times w$ denotes the number of source features, assumed to follow a uniform mass distribution since each feature is equally weighted, and $M=2K$ is the number of target prototypes.
 This leads to our POT-Scan, where the transport ratio $\rho$ is progressively increased: starting from a small initial value $\rho_0$ that favors easy feature–prototype matches and gradually incorporating more ambiguous features until a stopping criterion is met.

-Although conceptually intuitive, Eq.(\ref{eq:partial_OT}) cannot be solved directly using standard scaling algorithms due to non-normalized constraints.
+Although conceptually intuitive, Eq.(\ref{eq:partial_OT}) cannot be solved directly using standard scaling algorithms because of non-normalized constraints.
 Following the reformulation of~\citep{zhang2024p}, we append a slack column to absorb the residual $1-\rho$ mass, thereby restoring normalized marginals and enabling efficient Sinkhorn-based optimization.
 Detailed proofs, solver derivation, and corresponding pseudo-code are provided in Appendix~\ref{sup:derive_partial_ot}, \ref{sup:proof}, and~\ref{sup:partial_solver}.

 \myparagraph{Activation Prompting.} Given optimal transport plan $T^\star$, features are reweighted as $F^\star = \tilde{F}\odot T^\star \in \mathbb{R}^{hw\times 2K}$.
 These are mapped back to the image space via the resizing operator $\mathcal{R}$ and refined with DenseCRF, producing activation maps $F' = \text{CRF}(\mathcal{R}(F^\star)) \in \mathbb{R}^{H\times W \times 2K}$.
 Foreground and background activations are aggregated as $[F'_{fg}, F'_{bg}] = [\sum_k F'^k_{fg}, \sum_k F'^k_{bg}]$, which are then binarized using Otsu’s thresholding.
-Combining these with the initial high-confidence masks yields positive points through a watershed-based procedure (Appendix~\ref{sup:additional_alg}), while negative points are uniformly sampled from expanded background masks with an additional stride to ensure coverage.
-The process terminates once multiple regions merge into a large connected component, as further expansion risks conflating distinct nuclei.
-This balances robust assignments with the gradual inclusion of difficult features, resulting in stable and informative prompts for SAM.
+Combining these with the initial high-confidence masks yields positive points through a watershed-based procedure (Appendix~\ref{sup:additional_alg}), while negative points are uniformly sampled from expanded background masks with an additional stride to ensure sufficient nuclear coverage.
+The process terminates once multiple compact regions merge into a large connected component, as further expansion risks conflating distinct nuclei.
+This balances robust assignments with the gradual inclusion of difficult features, resulting in stable and informative prompts.